Rorima/html_css/notes.md

 ```

 ###### href
 This attribute stands for Hypertext Reference.
-We place either the file name, the file path or the URL of the CSS file that we want to link here.
+We place either the file name, the file path, or the URL of the CSS file that we want to link here.

 ```
 <link rel="stylesheet" type="text/css" href="style.css">